Score Yourself Build Your Plan Read State of AINew The System Start Here

 Call Parameters

-Scoring Protocol
+Scoring Protocol — Cross-Judge LLM-as-Judge

 The scoring protocol is the single most important methodological choice in this report.
 We name it loudly because it is what makes the data citable.

 • Five-axis rubric, 0-3 each, max 15 points per response: Theological Accuracy, Scripture Fidelity, Marketplace Wisdom, Identity-vs-Performance Framing, Lane Alignment.
+Full anchored descriptions in the downloadable rubric.

 Consumer-UX Validation